Sensory Play Ideas with Blankets, Pillows, and Cushions

 This type of proprioceptive input provided can be registered in the body as calming.

-Have the child lay down on their stomach or back (let them choose).
+Have the child lie down on their stomach or back (let them choose).

-Place pillows along the length of body, being mindful of scratchy/uncomfortable textures touching skin. (a long pillow with the same fabric pattern is a game changer) If you don’t have pillows, couch cushions can also be used.
+Place pillows along the length of the body, being mindful of scratchy/uncomfortable textures touching skin.
+(A body-length pillow with soft, consistent fabric is a game changer!)
+If you don’t have pillows, couch cushions can also be used.

 Provide medium-heavy pressure in varied ways: